Preference falsification: Generating surprise

 In Kuran’s basic theory, preference falsification imposes a cost on the falsifier in the form of resentment, anger, and humiliation for compromising his individuality.
 And this psychological cost grows with the extent of preference falsification.
-Accordingly, a citizen will find it harder to feign approval of the established policy than if he favors massive reform than if he favors mild reform.
+Accordingly, a citizen will find it harder to feign approval of the established policy if he favors massive reform than if he favors mild reform.
 In choosing a public preference with respect to the status quo, the individual must also consider the reputational consequences of the preference he conveys to others.
 If reformists are stigmatized and ostracized, and establishmentarians are rewarded, solely from a reputational standpoint he would find it more advantageous to appear as an establishmentarian.
 The reputational payoff from any given choice of a public preference depends on the relative shares of society publicly supporting each political option.
 That is because each camp’s rewarding and punishing is done by their members themselves.
 The camps thus form pressure groups.
 All else equal, the larger a pressure group, the greater the pressure it exerts on members of society.

 Unless the established policy happens to coincide with an individual’s private ideal, he thus faces a tradeoff between the internal benefits of expressing himself truthfully and the external advantages of being known as an establishmentarian.
 To any issue, observes Kuran, individuals can bring different wants, different needs for social approval, and different needs to express themselves truthfully.
 These possibilities imply that people can differ in their responses to prevailing social pressures.
 Of two reform-minded individuals, one may resist social pressures and express her preference truthfully while the other opts to accommodate the pressures through preference falsification.
 A further implication is that individuals can differ in terms of the social incentives necessary to make them abandon one public preference for another.
 The switchover points define individuals’ political thresholds.
 Political thresholds can vary across individuals for the reasons given above.
+The framework above has also been extended to allow for the partial masking of private preferences.